 20. Ugadi

-Things To Do - Indulge in the celebrations with friends and family, exchange gifts and food, make rangolis on the floor, decorate doors
+Things to do - Indulge in the celebrations with friends and family, exchange gifts and food, make rangolis on the floor, decorate doors

-Where It Is Celebrated - Ugadi is a festival that is largely specific to the people of Karnataka, Andhra Pradesh, Telangana States.
+Where it is Celebrated - Ugadi is a festival that is largely specific to the people of Karnataka, Andhra Pradesh, Telangana States.

-Significance Of The Festival - Ugadi is another harvest festival of India and auspicious to start new work.
+Significance of the Festival - Ugadi is another harvest festival of India and auspicious to start new work.

 Suggested Read: Places to Visit in Hyderabad: A Trip Around One of the Oldest Royal Indian Cities